MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/migrate-ad-fs-stand-alone-server.md

 # Migrate a stand-alone AD FS federation server or a single-node AD FS farm

-To migrate a stand-alone AD FS federation server or a single-node AD FS farm to Windows Server 2012, perform the following procedure:
+This document provides detailed information on migrating an AD FS 2.0 stand alone server to Windows Server 2012.

 ## Migrate a stand-alone AD FS 2.0 server